 Top Tips

-- If the rice is dry, you can add about 1tbs of water to it and heat it up for a few minutes.
+- You can use day-old rice in making this recipe.
+If the rice is dry, you can add about 1 tablespoon of water to it and heat it up for a few minutes.

 - If you don't like pak choi or don't find it in your local store, replace it with spinach.